flowtsohg/mdx-m3-viewer/README.md

 For this reason, there are two ways to react to resources being loaded.
 First of all, as the next section explains (and as is mentioned above), every resource uses event dispatching, much like regular asyncronous JS objects (Image, XMLHttpRequest, and so on).
 In addition, every resource has a `whenLoaded(callback)` method that calls `callback` when the resource loads, or immediately if it was already loaded.
-The viewer itself has `whenAllLoaded(resources, callback)`, which is the same, but waits for multiple resources in an array to load.
+The viewer itself has `whenLoaded(resources, callback)` which does the same when all of the given resources in an array have been loaded, and also `whenAllLoaded(callback)`, which calls the callback when there are no longer resources being loaded.

 ------------------------